 Fundamentals of Bread

 Fundamentals of Bread is an essential start for students who desire to successfully learn the art of bread baking.
+In this class students will make both Focaccia as well as Brioche, each student will take home both finished bread and dough to make at home.
 Even if you have baked a loaf or two in the past or in recent months, this class endeavors to answer the questions of how to know you are going to pull a beautiful loaf from the oven every time.

 Our class time covers the following: